DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - however, organizations still use hypervisors to virtualize servers and desktops for increased density and reliability
             - to host multiple servers on a single hypervisor, the Ethernet and storage networks must also be virtualized
             - VMware vSphere and Microsoft Hyper-V both use virtual network and storage switches to allow communication between virtual machines and the physical network; guest OSs running in the VMs use a synthetic network or storage adapter, which is relayed to the physical adapter on the host
+            - Securing virtual machine images and snapshots is a key consideration when designing secure virtualization environments.
+Virtual machines can be easily copied or cloned, potentially exposing sensitive data or allowing unauthorized access.
+Proper security measures must be taken to secure virtual machine images and snapshots.
             - SDN on the hypervisor can control the VLANs, port isolation, bandwidth and other aspects just as if it was a physical port
 - 4.3.6 Third-party connectivity
     - Any time an org’s network is connected directly to another entity’s network, their local threats and risks affect each other